Guide to Nursing Homes: Understanding Care, Costs, and Options

 Workforce

-A shortage of skilled nursing staff poses challenges, impacting the ability to provide quality care.
+A shortage of skilled nursing staff is a concern, impacting the ability of facilities to meet demand.

 Source: BLS/CMS